List of people who have walked across Australia

-Only seven people are known to have completed solo unaccompanied circumnavigations, passing through all mainland states and territories, without a support vehicle.
+Only seven people are known to have completed such walks alone, passing through all mainland states and territories, without a support vehicle.
 These include Aidan de Brune, Nobby Young, Colin Ricketts, Andrew 'Cad' Cadigan, Scott Loxley, Mike Pauly, and Terra Roam.

 Completed journeys

-The names of the individuals who have walked across Australia have been listed below in chronological order.
-Sources for data contained within this table have been listed within the body of the article, or where not readily available, directly from the individual concerned.
+The names of the individuals who have walked across Australia have been listed below.
+Sources for data contained within this table have been listed within the body of the article, or, where not readily available, directly from the individual concerned.

 ‡ Karumba did not exist upon Burke, Wills and King arriving.
 The site of the town however is widely accepted as the northernmost destination of the Victorian Exploring Expedition.

 Robert Burke

 Robert O'Hara Burke was an Irish soldier and police officer, who achieved fame as an Australian explorer.
 He was the leader of the ill-fated Burke and Wills expedition, which was the first expedition to cross Australia from south to north.
 The expedition left Melbourne on 20 August 1860 with a total of 19 men, 27 camels, and 23 horses.
 Burke, along with William Wills, John King, and Charley Gray, reached the mangroves on the estuary of the Flinders River near where the town of Normanton now stands, on 9 February 1861.
 Flooding rains and swamps meant they never saw open ocean.
 Upon returning, the expedition was weakened by starvation and exposure, and was hampered by the tropical monsoon downpours of the wet season.
 Burke died at a place now called Burke's Waterhole on Cooper Creek in South Australia.
 The exact date of Burke's death is uncertain, but has generally been accepted to be 28 June 1861.